 Authenticity: Autonomy, Self-reliance and Mental Health

-The problem exists where, in a culture that has been declining for decades, the individual’s development and access to his or her inner faculties become increasingly atrophied, with each generation more cut off from its soul than the former, to the degree that the individual can no longer refer to a richer life beyond the bars of the cage into which he or she is born.
+The problem exists where, in a culture that has been declining for decades, the individual’s development and access to his or her inner faculties and sense of power become increasingly atrophied, with each generation more cut off from its soul than the former, to the degree that the individual can no longer refer to a richer life beyond the bars of the cage into which he or she is born.
 Indeed, in its short history, psychology – in its efforts to be taken seriously as a ‘science’ – has long since dismissed the soul as a fiction (Wundt).
 And so the necessity of being able to access trustworthy help of a different order to that of social normalisation, that is instead built – not simply helping people re-adjust to insane circumstances – but on actively assisting them on a journey back home to themselves, is crucial if people are to have a chance of escaping the pathology of a dysfunctional system that has evolved to serve the narcissistic interests of the few.

 Developing and embracing the spiritual-existential journey back to our inner faculties of intution, morality and autonomy, and encouraging others to do so is the one sure way that personal authenticity can re-emerge in society; where common sense can truly become common again.
 Making decisions to step out of the fear-based system of authoritarian control by, for example, examining all of the ways we voluntarily relinquish our self-determination to the illusion of ‘no choice’, is a first step in rekindling self-reliance and individual power.
 These steps on their own are the beginnings of a return to genuine individual liberty and the possibility of community, cooperation and common values and aims.
 Without this return we travel inexorably, as competing Egos, down an Orwellian road that spells ruin, not only for common sense, but for the essence of what makes us human in the first place, and our collective and individual sanity.